xieyuheng/study/README.md

 A dependently typed language and proof assistant.
 - with **fulfilling type system**, in which partially fulfilled data can be used as type.
 - translate to human readable javascript, and maintain all type information at runtime.
-- literal programming support by markdown, to help proof writers write proofs for human.
+- literal programming support by markdown, to help writers write proofs for human.

 ## Also Contains